joshenoy/sathyabh.at/content/blog/2016-08-12-the-1800km-coastal-karnataka-roadtrip-part-2-mangalore-kaup-udupi-malpe.md

   </p>
 </div>

 While heading back to the car, we took a longer detour since Jo having grown up in Udupi, wanted to reminisce about her days of staying in Udupi.
-It&#8217;s always fun to be given a guided tour about a place unknown to you, especially a tour of your childhood days. it brings back memories of your childhood days as well 🙂
+It's always fun to be given a guided tour about a place unknown to you, especially a tour of your childhood days. it brings back memories of your childhood days as well 🙂

-From Udupi, we drove over to Manipal just to see some how much Manipal has changed &#8211; the answer&#8217;s not much.
-Bunch of new flats aside, the main road&#8217;s still the same, the colleges are still around and some of the older eateries are still around.
+From Udupi, we drove over to Manipal just to see some how much Manipal has changed - the answer's not much.
+Bunch of new flats aside, the main road's still the same, the colleges are still around and some of the older eateries are still around.
 We stopped by China Valley for a quick light lunch since we were pretty full from our previous snack.

 We drove over to Malpe to check-in to our hotel.
-We stayed at Malpe Sea Front Cottage which is right next to Paradise Isle resort &#8211; they actually share the same management.
-The cottages were going at half rate as compared to rooms on Paradise Isle Resort &#8211; and at ₹1,500 per night for an AC cottage including breakfast, the tariff was pretty good.
+We stayed at Malpe Sea Front Cottage which is right next to Paradise Isle resort - they actually share the same management.
+The cottages were going at half rate as compared to rooms on Paradise Isle Resort - and at ₹1,500 per night for an AC cottage including breakfast, the tariff was pretty good.
 No sooner we checked in than it started raining pretty heavily, so we took a short nap.
 Few hours later the rains had subsided and we went over to the beach for a walk.
 Off-season meant that bulk of the beach-side shacks/shops were closed.

-It was incredibly relaxing to go walking down the beach &#8211; the wind blowing in your ear, the peace and quiet of an empty beach was simply unmatched
+It was incredibly relaxing to go walking down the beach - the wind blowing in your ear, the peace and quiet of an empty beach was simply unmatched

 <div id='gallery-1' class='gallery galleryid-997 gallery-columns-3 gallery-size-thumbnail'>
   <dl class='gallery-item'>